akirankzwa/alipay_escrow/README.md

 # AlipayEscrow

 AlipayEscrow is a Ruby Interface to Alipay Payment Gateway.
-It's unofficial.
+Uunofficial.
 It supports:

 * create_direct_pay_by_user
 * refund_fastpay_by_platform_pwd